Lab 06 — Layout 2/2

 ActiveBOM View

 Within the ActiveBOM, follow this Altium guide for adding solutions to each component (if one does not exist already).
-All solutions should have Digikey as a supplier.
+All solutions should have DigiKey as a supplier.
 Adding solutions refers to assigning a real component (with a manufacturer number and that can be ordered in the quantities that are required from a supplier) to each component on our board/schematic.
 A video guide by Altium is also available.

-When your BOM verification is finished and each component is orderable from Digikey, you should have green checkmarks next to each component row.
-Now, your BOM is complete and can be ordered from Digikey.
+When your BOM verification is finished and each component is orderable from DigiKey, you should have green checkmarks next to each component row.
+Now, your BOM is complete and can be ordered from DigiKey.

 KiCad BOM